-As with any SEO tactic, it’s important not to overdo things here: be selective about where you seek out your brand mentions.
-Focus on quality over quantity, and avoid any spammy tactics.
+As with any SEO tactic, it’s important not to overdo things with brand mentions — be selective about where you seek out them out.
+Always focus on quality over quantity, and avoid any spammy tactics.

 5. Conduct competitor analysis

-If one of your pages goes down in search and a competitor’s goes up, this isn’t because of magic — it’s because they’re doing something better than you.
+If one of your pages goes down in search rankings and a competitor’s goes up, this isn’t because of magic — it’s because your competitor is doing something better than you.

-The good news is, there are now lots of SEO tools available to help you find out what that it is.
+The good news is that there are now lots of SEO tools available to help you find out what that ‘better thing’ is.